romland/xorzee/README.md

 - Stream instead of downloading recorded files...
 - view log (if there is one)
 - have a slider for sensitivity of motion (this is a bit arbitrary, but I don't really expect everyone to understand all settings)
+- output how many clusters and blocks/vectors are currenty active (to be able to easier set sensitivity)

 ## Known bugs (client)
 - when reconfiguring resolution, ignore-area does not scale (need to reload to get it shown correctly)